So you think you could use a sweet love story?

 On the list: being followed in a store, seeing someone cross the street or get off an elevator to avoid him, having someone accuse him of not being able to afford a pricey item and having to initiate a conversation with his child about "how to not get killed by police", the only instance out of 12 that saw Holker also put down a finger, indicating it's something she's also dealt with.

-A very real look at the type of racial injustices often ignored—the kind that don't necessarily involve slurs or white robes but are every bit as incendiary and hurtful—it's resonated even more than they imagined, Boss shared on a June 8 episode of The Ellen DeGeneres Show, where he's served as the host's in-house DJ for the past seven years and co-executive producer since August.
+A very real look at the type of racial injustices often ignored—the kind that don't necessarily involve slurs or white robes but are every bit as incendiary and hurtful—it's resonated even more than they imagined, Boss shared on a June 2020 episode of The Ellen DeGeneres Show, where he's served as the host's in-house DJ for the past seven-plus years and co-executive producer since August 2020.

-Noting the viral video led to "deeper" talks with his in-laws and even his bride of nearly seven years, he said, "You know, these conversations are incredibly valuable, and they are footsteps forward.
+Noting the viral video led to "deeper" talks with his in-laws and even his bride, he said, "You know, these conversations are incredibly valuable, and they are footsteps forward.
 They don't solve everything, but they are strides forward."

 And the So You Think You Can Dance alum know a bit about the importance of proper footwork.

-Naturally they'll be celebrating International Dance Day April 29, a family holiday of sorts with kids Weslie, 12, Maddox, 5, and Zaia, 17 months, all being genetically blessed with rhythm.
-"Everyone's kinda got their own vibe in it, though," Holker, 33, recently explained to E!
+Naturally they'll be celebrating International Dance Day April 29, a family holiday of sorts with kids Weslie, 13, Maddox, 5, and Zaia, 2, all being genetically blessed with rhythm.
+"Everyone's kinda got their own vibe in it, though," Holker, 33, explained to E!
 News.
 "Like you can see everyone's personalities in their dancing."

 Weslie, her daughter from a previous relationship, is "real cool," very "in the pocket."
 Maddox is "wild and crazy," the one most likely to have the beats take him all around the house while little Zaia is "real smooth about it."